speshak/grizzl-e-monitor/README.md

 ## API Client

 There is an implementation of a grizzl-e connect API client in `pkg/connect`.
 The Connect service does not publish any API information so this client was built by capturing traffic from the iPadOS client app.
-It certainly is feature incomplete and could break in the future.
+It certainly is *not* feature incomplete and could break in the future.